software-mansion/react-native-gesture-handler/docs/docs/components/reanimated_swipeable.md

 ### `close`

-method that closes component.
+a method that closes component.

 ### `openLeft`

-method that opens component on left side.
+a method that opens component on left side.

 ### `openRight`

-method that opens component on right side.
+a method that opens component on right side.

 ### `reset`

-method that resets the swiping states of this `Swipeable` component.
+a method that resets the swiping states of this `Swipeable` component.

 Unlike method `close`, this method does not trigger any animation.